 1 All independent State[s] normally have a Head of State.
 Exceptions are temporary and due to extraordinary circumstances, as with a State defeated in an armed conflict, or where the State’s governmental structure has collapsed (Failing States).2 The nature of the office of Head of State is a matter for each State to determine for itself although occasionally the maintenance of a particular form of constitutional structure is the subject of a treaty obligation (Peace Treaties).
-Each State also determines whether its Head exercises substantive executive...
+Each State also determines whether its Head exercises substantive executive powers of...

 Users without a subscription are not able to see the full